vackosar/vackosar.github.io/_posts/2021-04-27-dreamcoder-ai-wake-sleep-program-learning.md

   - learned neural search on program space
 - To:
   - given inputs-output examples
-  - produce a the best solution
+  - produce the best solution

 The best program: